danmbrown/city-of-whispers/Moves.md

 Otherwise, roll +Influence.
 On a hit they acknowledge your perspective or are moved by your words.

 - **10+** They are convinced; they pick a Reaction.
-- **7 - 9** They are merely intrigued; they pick two Reactions or pick one and a Consequence.
+- **7 - 9** They are merely intrigued; they pick one Reaction and one Consequence.

 #### Reactions
 -   Act until it costs them, hurts them, or they get a better offer
--   Demand compensation (money, favor, etc.) to act
+-   Demand resources or compensation (money, favor, etc.) to act
--   Demand resources to act
 -   Demand someone trustworthy vouch for you
 -   Demand ensuring their safety
 -   Avoid acting, but offer to stick around till it’s done